mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 ### Hydrate Compiler Option

 The "hydrate" compiler option is off by default.
 TODO: Learn what this does.
-It has something to do with populating
+It is related to SSR and populating
 TODO: existing components with changes rather than recreating them.

-### Markdown Support

-There are several options for creating Svelte components that use Markdown syntax.

 ## Related Tools